 Under existing law, the Secretary of State serves as the Chief Officer of Elections and is responsible for the execution and enforcement of state and federal law relating to Nevada's elections.
-(NRS 293.124) Section 11 of this bill requires the Secretary of State to establish an online system for voter registration on the Internet website of the Office of the Secretary of State and sets forth certain requirements for the online system.
-Section 148.6 of this bill makes an appropriation to the Secretary of State for the purposes of implementing and operating the online system and verifying voter registration information.
+(NRS 293.124) Section 11 of this bill requires the Secretary of State to establish [a] an online system for voter registration on the Internet website of the Office of the Secretary of State and sets forth certain requirements for the online system.
+Section 148.6 of this bill makes an appropriation to the Secretary of State for the purposes of implementing and operating the online system and verifying voter registration

-At the 2018 general election, the voters approved Ballot Question No. 5, also known as the Automatic Voter Registration Initiative, which requires the Department of Motor Vehicles to: (1) establish a system for the secure electronic storage and transmission of voter registration information obtained from a person who applies for the issuance or renewal of or a change of address on any driver's license or identification card; (2) collect certain voter registration information from the person, unless he or she affirmatively declines to apply to register to vote; and (3) transmit that information to the county clerk of the county in which the person resides to register that person to vote or update his or her voter registration information.
-(2018 Ballot Question No. 5, Automatic Voter Registration Initiative)
+Existing law At the 2018 general election, the voters approved Ballot Question No. 5, also known as the Automatic Voter Registration Initiative, which requires the

+Department of Motor Vehicles to : (1) establish a system for the secure electronic storage and transmission of voter registration information obtained from a person who applies for the issuance or renewal of or a change of address on any driver's license or identification card; (2) collect certain voter registration information from [a] the person [who does not decline], unless he or she affirmatively declines to apply to register to vote; and (3) transmit that information to the county clerk of the county in which the person resides to register that person to vote or update his or her voter registration information.
+(2018 Ballot Question No. 5, Automatic Voter Registration Initiative) [Section]

 In carrying out its duties regarding voter registration, section 12 of this bill requires the Department to provide a person with a form that allows the person to: (1) affirmatively decline to be registered to vote or have his or her voter registration updated; and (2) indicate a political party affiliation.
-The form also must inform the person that he or she may return the form immediately after his or her transaction with the Department to a secured container within the Department or update his or her voter registration information using the Secretary of State's online system.
-Section 12 further provides that if a person fails to return the form at the end of his or her transaction with the Department, that person will be deemed to have consented to the transmission of his or her voter registration information, and the Department will transmit that information to the county clerk who will list the person's political party as nonpartisan under certain circumstances.
-Sections 148.4 and 148.5 of this bill make appropriations to the Department for the purposes of carrying out its duties regarding voter registration.
+The form [may be returned by] also must inform the person that he or she may return the form immediately after his or her transaction with the Department to a secured container within the Department [-] or update his or her voter registration information using the Secretary of State's online system.
+Section 12 further provides that if a person fails to return the form [-] at the end of his or her transaction with the Department, that person will be deemed to have consented to the transmission of his or her voter registration information , and the Department will transmit [his or her voter registration] that information to the county clerk who will list the person's political party as nonpartisan under certain circumstances.
+[Section] Sections 148.4 and 148.5 of this bill make appropriations to the Department for the purposes of carrying out its duties regarding voter registration.

-After receiving the voter registration information transmitted by the Department, section 13 of this bill provides that the county clerk must review the information to determine whether the person is eligible to register to vote.
+After receiving the voter registration information transmitted by the Department, section 13 of this bill provides that the county clerk must review the [voter registration] information [transmitted by the Department] to determine whether the person is eligible to register to vote.
 If the county clerk determines the person is not eligible to register to vote, section 13 provides that the voter registration information shall be deemed not to be a complete application to register to vote and that person shall be deemed not to have applied to register to vote.